Thursday, October 31, 2024

 6. (L) Roving adjudicator.
 Plate mail, war hammer, adjudicator’s baton (C) Doomsayer.
 Chain mail, halberd, doleful horn

-[Note: chaos clerics can use bladed weapons at the expense of not being able to wear plate armor.
-As such, entries 5 and 6 vary depending on the character's alignment.)
+[Lawful clerics can wear plate armor but must use bludgeoning weapons, but chaos clerics can use bladed weapons at the expense of not being able to wear plate armor.
+As such, entries 5 and 6 vary depending on the character's alignment.]

 FIGHTER